BitcoinQnA/bitcoin-wallet-guide/_pages/hardware.md

 ## Cobo Vault

 [Cobo Vault](https://cobo.com/hardware-wallet) offers three distinct options.
 The [Essential](https://shop.cobo.com/products/cobo-vault-essential), the [Pro](https://shop.cobo.com/products/cobo-vault) and the [Ultimate](https://shop.cobo.com/products/cobo-vault-ultimate).
 Their core functionality is the same but you can compare the differences [here](https://cobo.com/hardware-wallet/hardware-wallet-comparison).
 The Cobo Vault uses a true air gap operation, doing all transaction signing via QR codes and all firmware updates via SD card.
-The device supports all major desktop applications and allows the user to provide additional entropy when generating a seed which can then be saved via [Shamir](https://medium.com/cobo-vault/why-cobo-vault-implemented-shamir-backups-4665ae379396) backups.
+The device works with most major desktop applications and allows the user to provide additional entropy when generating a seed which can then be saved via [Shamir](https://medium.com/cobo-vault/why-cobo-vault-implemented-shamir-backups-4665ae379396) backups.
 Users should ensure they install the Bitcoin only [firmware](https://cobo.com/hardware-wallet/downloads).

 <img src="https://raw.githubusercontent.com/BitcoinQnA/bitcoin-wallet-guide/master/images/Cobo%20Vault.png" class=responsive width="250" height="400" maxheight="300">